cossacklabs/product-docs/acra/configuring-maintaining/key-storing/kv-stores.md

 Alternative storage for tokenization (cannot be used to store keys).
 Stores all token/plaintext pairs in process memory (and forgets everything after process exit).
 Default storage for tokenization if not configured otherwise.

-## How?

-_TODO should we add more text here as the description above already hints about how to enable the keystore?_